Arif-PhyChem/MLQD/README.md

 ```
         param={
         'QDmodel': 'createQDmodel',     # str: create QD model.
 The dafault option is useQDmodel
-        'MLmodelType': 'KRR',           # str: The type of model we wanna use (KRR, AIQD, or OSTL).
+        'MLmodelType': 'KRR',           # str: The type of model.
 Here KRR and the default option is OSTL
         'XfileIn': 'x_train',           # str: (Optional, txt file) The prepared X file will be saved at the provided file name
         'YfileIn'; 'y_train',           # str: (Optional, txt file) The prepared Y file will be saved at the provided file name
         'dataPath': 'data/sb'           # str: Data path